LukeShortCloud/rootpages/markdown/networking.md

     * dhcp = Dynamic IP addressing.
 Use DHCP to obtain IP addressing information.
     * bootp = Dynamic IP addressing.
 Use BOOTP to obtain IP addressing information.
 * DHCP_HOSTNAME = If a DHCP server requires a hostname, specify the hostname for the system.
 * DHCPV6C = {yes|no}.
-Enable or disable the abillity to obtain an IPv6 address via DHCP.
+Enable or disable the ability to obtain an IPv6 address via DHCP.
 * DHCPV6C = Specify DHCP options for IPv6.
     * -P = Prefix delegation.
     * -S = Obtain a stateless address.